semih-turan/Tourism-Agency-Management/README.md

-# Patika Travel Agency Software
+# Patika Tourism Agency Software
-Patika Travel Agency is ready for digital transformation.
+Patika Tourism Agency is ready for digital transformation.
 The Hotels Management System aims to optimize daily operations and expedite reservations with features like user-friendly interface, flexible pricing, and automated calculations, enhancing efficiency and replacing manual tasks.

 ## Features